leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

 **Note** that division between two integers should truncate toward zero.

-It is guaranteed that the given RPN expression is always valid.
-That means the expression would always evaluate to a result, and there will not be any division by zero operation.
+It is guaranteed that the given `RPN` expression is always valid.
+That means the expression would always evaluate to a result, and there will not be any division by zero operation

 **Example 1:**